Giftbit/lightrail-client-java/README.md

 - `GiftValue.retrieve()`.

-You can get the current balance of the gift card from the returned object as well as some other information, such as its currency:
+You can get the current balance of the gift card from the returned object as well as some other information such as its currency:

 ```java
 Lightrail.apiKey = "<your lightrail API key>";